vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/health-monitoring.md

 The platform can block work being routed to a newly started applications until it tells the platform it is ready.

-The platform can also dispose of applications that know that they may be trending to a state where they may not be able to reliably service request.
+The platform can also dispose of applications that indicate that they are in a state where they may not be able to reliably service requests.

 ## Availability Probes